CA Articleship in Chennai

 A few important rules to know:

-• Stipend must be paid every month without exception, for all three years of articleship.
+• Stipend must be paid every month without exception, for all two years of articleship.

 • No stipend is owed for excess leaves taken beyond the permitted limit.